eprbell/rp2/README.md

 * **[Frequently Asked Questions](#frequently-asked-questions)**

 ## Introduction
 [RP2](https://github.com/eprbell/rp2) is a privacy-focused, free, open-source cryptocurrency tax calculator.
 Calculating crytpocurrency-related taxes can be a daunting and error-prone task, especially if multiple transactions, coins, exchanges and wallets are involved.
-This problem could be solved by using a crypto tax preparation service, but preserving privacy and not sending transaction information to third parties unnecessarily is a concern for many crypto users: doing all crypto tax computation locally on one's own machine is often preferred.
+This problem could be solved by using a crypto tax preparation service, but many crypto users value their privacy and prefer not to send their transaction information to third parties unnecessarily.
 RP2 solves all of these problems:
-- it manages all the complexity related to coin flows and tax calculation and it generates forms that tax accountants can understand (even if they are not Crypto experts);
+- it manages all the complexity related to coin flows and tax calculation and it generates forms that tax accountants can understand (even if they are not cryptocurrency experts);
-- it prioritizes user privacy by storing crypto transaction and tax information on the user's computer and not sending it anywhere else;
+- it prioritizes user privacy by storing crypto transactions and tax computation on the user's computer and not sending it anywhere else;
-- it's free.
+- it's free and open-source.

 RP2 reads as input a spreadsheet containing crypto transactions, divided in three tables (one per direction):
 * in (buy, earn),